PROSPricing/zap-gradle-plugin/README.md

     // The directory location containing the ZAP install. zapInstallDir = "/path/to/ZAP/install/directory"
     // The URL of the application which ZAP should run active scanning against and generate issue reports for.
-    // This should be the URL of the application that you are testing. applicationUrl = "http://attackme.example.com:8080" }
+    // This should be the URL of the application that you are testing.
+This is used to generate the report as well
+    // as to trigger the active scanning. applicationUrl = "http://attackme.example.com:8080" }